tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 To assess whether the product fits intuitively within the user's mental model, you have to understand the users.
 You also have to separate out whether those same users were co-developers with the feature.
 It could be that you have a variety of users, and perhaps those implementing the product might also be outsiders to the domain &mdash; engineers who know how to code but who lack the domain expertise, and so on.

 In other cases, your product might require some new learning, even for the target user.
-Mark Baker says, "learning is about rearranging our own mental furniture, finding our way through the thickets of our own minds.
+Mark Baker says, "... learning is about rearranging our own mental furniture, finding our way through the thickets of our own minds.
 The expert can help us enormously at certain key junctures in that process, but most of it we simply have to do for ourselves" ([Chatbots are not the future of Technical Communication](https://everypageispageone.com/2018/01/30/chatbots-are-not-the-future-of-technical-communication/)).
-So it's not always the case that users will intuitively understand the product.
-Some learning frequently needs to take place, and that learning often involves rearranging some of the mental models in the user's head &mdash; even the target audience for which the product was built.
+It's not always the case that users will intuitively understand the product.
+Some learning frequently needs to take place, and that learning often involves rearranging some of the mental models in the user's head &mdash; even the target audience's head for which the product was built.

 For more on mental models, see the [Schemas and learning](https://idratherbewriting.com/simplifying-complexity/reducing-complexity-by-shaping-into-schemas-esp-story.html#schemas-and-learning) section in "Principle 5: Conform to the patterns and expectations of the genre and schemas." *Schemas* are a more scientific term referring to the mental models in our heads that make sense of the world.
 See also [Script theory](https://idratherbewriting.com/simplifying-complexity/reducing-complexity-by-shaping-into-schemas-esp-story.html#script-theory) in the same article.
 Script theory argues that if designers create experiences that match the schemas by which users operate, users will naturally know what to do and act in an almost scripted way.
 For example, Kirk St. Amant says if you design your hospital waiting room in an archetypical, expected way, then users will naturally know what to do when entering the space.

+{: .takeaway}

+Define the stories that your audience uses to think about the scenario your product addresses.
+What mental model or schema organizes their thinking about the problem?
+If your product overview already naturally fits into this mental model, then you might not need to make the details more explicit &mdash; it might already make sense for the user.

-## Cause 6: Tech comm buys in to the "reading to do" paradigm for docs
+## Cause 6: Tech comm buys in to the "reading to do" paradigm for docs, minimizing the need for longer conceptual docs

 Another reason for lack of product overviews, even when outsiders like tech writers create the product docs, is because of tech comm's strategy preference for task-oriented docs.
 There's a strong belief among most tech writers that users turn to docs only when they have a problem they're trying to solve.
 As a result, docs are usually problem-oriented, focused on what users want to do and achieve.
 Conceptual docs are often seen as a sideshow to the task-oriented docs.
 This idea is so pervasive, it hardly needs explaining.
 The hallmark of good technical docs, most tech writers believe, is a list of numbered steps that takes users through a complex task.